 Should You Show Photo Attribution?

-Attribution should be shown for some photos - you know which ones, don’t you?
+Attribution should be shown for some photos—you know which ones, don’t you?
 As for me, when I use my photographer friend’s photos I always indicate that I have permission to do so.
 For Wikipedia public domain photos, I don’t bother to indicate attribution, because all of that clutters up my hubs.
-Other photos I use are those found on websites labeled as "images of," which pertain to photos of celebrities such as Miley Cyrus or Eric Clapton, all of which are low resolution photos, preventing, I think, copyright infringement.
+Other photos I use are those found on websites labeled as "images of," which pertain to photos of celebrities such as Miley Cyrus or Eric Clapton, some of which are low resolution photos, preventing, I think, copyright infringement.

-Do the owners of such photos care if we use them on our hubs?
+Do the owners of such photos care if we use them in our hubs?
 You tell me.

+At any rate, getting permission to use all photos, and then keeping notes on it, would probably be a nightmarish task!

-At any rate, Hubpages isn’t real strict about photo attribution, so I don’t worry too much about it.
-I hope Hubpages stays cool that way.
-Hey!
+Fortunately, HubPages isn’t real strict about photo attribution, so I don’t worry too much about it.
+I hope HubPages stays cool that way.
+Don't you?

 Don’t Always Write Essays